Skip to content

 External resources

-The Australian Institute for Disaster Resilience (AIDR) develops, maintains and shares knowledge and learning to support a disaster resilient Australia.
+The Australian Institute for Disaster Resilience (AIDR) develops, maintains and shares knowledge and learning to support a disaster-resilient Australia.

-Sessions and Events
+Events

 Engage with, and learn from, the Be You team and other educators across Australia through interactive Be You implementation sessions, events and webinars.
 These informative online events explore aspects of Be You content and other areas of interest.